On regularized Shannon sampling formulas with localized sampling: Introduction

-where we apply several window functions $\varphi$, such as rectangular, Gaussian, $\mathrm B$--spline, and $\sinh$-type window functions.
-It is shown that the uniform approximation error decays exponentially with respect to $m$, if $\varphi \in \Phi_{m,L}$ is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function.
-Otherwise, if $\varphi \in \Phi_{m,L}$ is chosen as the rectangular window function, then the uniform approximation error of the regularized Shannon sampling formula has a poor decay of order $m^{-1/2}$.
-Further we show that the regularized Shannon sampling formulas are numerically robust for noisy samples, i.\,e., if $\varphi \in \Phi_{m,L}$ is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function, then the uniform perturbation error only grows as $m^{1/2}$.
+where we apply several window functions $\varphi$.
+It is shown in the subsequent sections that the uniform approximation error decays exponentially with respect to $m$, if \mbox{$\varphi \in \Phi_{m,L}$} is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function.
+Otherwise, if \mbox{$\varphi \in \Phi_{m,L}$} is chosen as the rectangular window function, then the uniform approximation error of the regularized Shannon sampling formula has a poor decay of order $m^{-1/2}$.
+Moreover, we show that the regularized Shannon sampling formulas are numerically robust for noisy samples, i.\,e., if \mbox{$\varphi \in \Phi_{m,L}$} is the Gaussian, $\mathrm B$--spline, or $\sinh$-type window function, then the uniform perturbation error \eqref{eq:perturb_error} only grows as $m^{1/2}$.